SAGE-3/sage-virtualized-environment-manager/README.md

 | CONTAINER_NO_CLIENT_TIMEOUT   | 15            | Time after no active client connections before the container exits        |

 > [!CAUTION]
-> Please ensure that ports are free.
-Current implementation does not ss or netsat port mappings utilized outside of the docker environment.
-This will be fixed in a future revision
+> Please ensure that the port range is avaliable.
+Current implementation does not `ss` or `netsat` port mappings utilized beyond the scope of port allocation by docker.
+This will be fixed in a future revision.

-> [!WARNING]
+> [!NOTE]
-> By default the docker manager will scan for containers starting with "collab-vm-".
+> By default the docker manager will scan for containers starting with `collab-vm-`.
 To avoid any potential conflicts, ensure that other containers do not adhere to a similiar naming scheme.

 # API Endpoints
 tbd